 Add amazing beauty from northern Europe and free tuition for EU students, and the appeal to study in Sweden is quite strong.

-Here at Student Guide, we will explore the best Low- tuition universities for an international student, Scholarship in Sweden 2020-21, How to Apply, Sweden study Visa, living expenses, and much more.
+Here at Student Guide, we will explore the best Low- tuition universities for international students, scholarships in Sweden 2023-24, How to Apply, for a Sweden study visa, living expenses, and much more.

 Top Universities in Sweden

-As one would expect from a country with an economy driven by science and technology, Sweden offers a good selection of universities.
+Sweden offers a good selection of universities as one would expect from a country with an economy driven by science and technology.
 He has eight entries in the QS World University Rankings, all among the 350 best.
 The main three are: